uweschmitt/emzed2/website/installation.rst

-Installation on Ubuntu or Debian
+Installation on Ubuntu Linux
 ~~~~~~~~~~

-The following instructions are for Ubuntu 14 (server version), for other distributions the package
+The following package names are for Ubuntu 14.04 LTS**, for other distributions the names
-name may sligthly differ (for example `python2.7-matplotlib` insteas of `python-matplotlib`):
+may sligthly differ (for example `python2.7-matplotlib` instead of `python-matplotlib`).
+If needed you can eg use `$ apt-cache search matplotlib` to lookup exact names on your machine.

 1. First, you should install *numpy*, *scipy* and *matplotlib* globally as they
    are difficult to build. *PyQt4* should be installed globally too::